nielsdekoeijer/libsegmenter/README.md

 which has led to a number of options which are designed to ease training tasks.
 The segmenter is implemented in both TensorFlow and PyTorch to support multiple machine learning tasks.

+Recently, we have upgraded the library to version 1.0.
+This deprecated the C++ backend for now to simplify development.
+That being said, the general design has been simplified so implementing your own backend (and verifying it with our unit tests) should not be infeasible.

 ## Installation
 Simply install from PyPi: